 As previously indicated, the survey questionnaire was divided into 3 main sections.
-The first section analyzes the industry's perception on the relative importance of the SLOs.
-The second section identifies the cognition levels needed for every SLO - once for the recent CM graduates and a second for industry professionals (more than 5 year of experience).
+The first section analyzes the construction faculty's perception on the relative importance of the SLOs.
+The second section identifies the cognition levels needed for every SLO - once for the recent CM graduates and a second for industry professionals (five years post-graduation).
 The final section was aimed towards understanding the respondents' demographics and profiles.

-After running descriptive analysis for all the data collected, box and whiskers plots were used as a graphical representation of the data distribution for the three main queries collected in the survey questionnaire.
+After running descriptive analysis for all the data collected, box and whisker plots were used as a graphical representation of the data distribution for the three main queries collected in the survey questionnaire.
 As per each plot, the box represents the middle 50% of the SLO ranking or cognition level (median) and the whiskers indicates the range of the scores for each SLO.
-The Box and Whiskers was plotted for the first question to indicate the ranking for each SLO, where the industry ranked all the SLO according to their relative importance.
-The Box and Whiskers were also plotted for the fourth and fifth questions on the survey where the respondents were asked to choose (on a Likert scale) the cognition level they think appropriate for each SLO, for both, the recent graduate and the 5 year seasoned professional.
+The plot of the first question shows how construction faculty ranked each SLO according to their relative importance.
+The plots of the fourth and fifth questions on the survey indicate where the respondents were asked to choose (on a Likert scale) the cognition level they think appropriate for each SLO, for both, the recent graduate and the 5 year seasoned professional.

-This was followed by ranking all of the SLOs in the 3 different questions according to their average score (mean) which is a weighted average based on the respondents rating of the relative importance for question one and the cognition level for questions four and five.
-All the data were analyzed using SPSS 21.0.
+This was followed by ranking all of the SLOs in the three different questions according to their average score (mean) which is a weighted average based on the respondents rating of the relative importance for question one and the cognition level for questions four and five.
+All the data were analyzed using SPSS 24.0.